 Understanding data classification categories

-Data classification should be tailored to your organization, but classification types can’t be arbitrary.
+Data classification software should be tailored to your organization, but classification types can’t be arbitrary.
 Use the following four classification categories as a guide for your classification mapping exercise:

 Public Data